kussell-lab/ReferenceAlignmentGenerator/README.md

 # Installation

-For basic installation (making reference-guided alignments), clone this github repository to your workstation, and install the program RefAligner via pip:
+For basic installation (making reference-guided alignments), clone this github repository to your workstation and install the program RefAligner via pip:
 * `pip install ~/go/src/github.com/kussell-lab/ReferenceAlignmentGenerator/RefAlignGenerate`